 Police reclaim Canada capital after trucker siege ends

-Ottawa (AFP) – The last big rigs were being towed Sunday out of Canada's capital, where the streets were quiet for the first time in three weeks after a massive police operation ended a drawn-out siege over Covid health rules.
+Ottawa (AFP) – The last big rigs were towed Sunday out of Canada's capital, where the streets were quiet for the first time in almost a month after a massive police operation ended a drawn-out siege by protesters opposing Covid health rules.

+"I'm very happy to have my city back," Jeff Lindley, who lives and works downtown, told AFP.
+"It's so much better today, calmer and quieter without the ominous presence of all the trucks and protesters."

-The last few protesters stayed late into Saturday night, singing 80s protest anthems and setting off fireworks at a four–meter-high (13-foot) security fence hastily erected around the parliamentary precinct.
+A few protesters stayed late into Saturday night, singing '80s protest anthems and setting off fireworks outside a hastily erected four–meter-high (13-foot) security fence surrounding the parliamentary precinct.

 But the last gasp protest-turned-street-party fizzled as a deep freeze gripped the city.

-Sunday morning, police were manning checkpoints restricting access to a 500-acre downtown area, while a sizeable force remained on standby to defend the ground reclaimed from the truckers.
+Early Sunday, police were manning checkpoints restricting access to a 500-acre (200-hectare) downtown area, while a sizable force remained on standby to defend the ground reclaimed from the truckers.

 An AFP journalist saw only a handful of protesters in the area, testing the perimeter.